1Password/for-open-source/README.md

 https://pinnacle.us.org

 ### Codidact
-An open source Q&A platform helping each other learn, by the community, for the community. https://codidact.org
+An open source Q&A platform helping each other learn, made by the community, for the community. https://codidact.org